-Employees who complete 90 days of employment are eligible to for paid sick days beginning with their 90th day of employment or July 1, 2015, whichever is later.
-This policy applies to all nonbenefited employees including part-time, student and temporary positions.
-Employees are provided three (3) days (or 24 hours) of paid sick leave at the beginning of the benefit year (starting July 1, 2015).
+Employees who complete 90 days of employment are eligible to for paid sick days beginning with their 90th day of employment.
+This policy applies to all non-benefited employees including parttime, student and temporary positions.
+Employees are provided three (3) days (or 24 hours) of paid sick leave at the beginning of the benefit year.